bobbybrady/vetoad/README.md

 ![Vetoad Vote](VetoadVoteGif.gif)

-Contributing to an event would allow a user the ability to add suggestions to be voted on, users with this permission will have a "+" button upon clicking an event.
+A user with the ability to Vetoad will be shown an additional Toad button, this button will veto that suggestion.

 ![Vetoad Vetoad](VetoadGif.gif)